move-language/move/language/tools/move-mv-llvm-compiler/docs/Development.md

 - `move-ir-tests` - converts Move source (`.move`) to LLVM IR,
 - `rbpf-tests` - runs move as SBF in the `rbpf` VM.

-These test require the `move-ir-compiler` and `move-build` tools, which can be built with
+These test require the `move-ir-compiler` and `move-build` tools (See: [Build instructions](.#Building)).
 If you forget, the test harness will remind you what commands to run to build the tools.

 Run the tests with any of these commands: